E06 displayed, the boiler runs but the store temperature does not rise correctly, or the unit locks out.

 How to Fix / Troubleshooting

-Safety: Isolate electrical supply and allow the system to cool.
+Safety: Isolate the electrical supply and allow the system to cool.
 Be prepared for hot water when loosening pump fittings.

 Diagnosis:

 - Listen and feel: With power on and a heat demand present, carefully touch the pump body (without removing covers).
 A working pump will usually vibrate slightly and get warm.
-If silent and cold, it may not be powered or is seized.
+If it is silent and cold, it may not be powered or is seized.

-- Check power to pump: Isolate power, remove the pump terminal cover, then restore power and (if competent) measure voltage at the pump terminals when there is a call for heat.
-If no voltage, suspect PCB or wiring.
-If voltage is present but pump does not run, the pump is faulty.
+- Check power to pump: Isolate power, remove the pump terminal cover, then restore power and (if competent) measure the voltage at the pump terminals when there is a call for heat.
+If no voltage, suspect the PCB or wiring.
+If voltage is present but the pump does not run, the pump is faulty.

 - Freeing a stuck rotor: Isolate power and close isolation valves.
 Remove the pump head and check if the impeller/rotor turns freely with a screwdriver.
 If jammed with debris or scale, clean and retest.
-If still stiff, replace the pump head or complete pump.
+If still stiff, replace the pump head or the complete pump.

 - Bleed air: Use the pump’s bleed screw (if fitted) or system air vents to remove trapped air that can prevent circulation.